po1sigala/live/01-Class-Content/19-PWA/01-Activities/16-Stu_Caching/README.md

 * What does the `staleWhileRevalidate` strategy do?
 Is there another strategy that could be used?

-* What are some different methods we can match files we want to cache?
+* What are some different methods of matching files that we want to cache?
 How can we use the `destination` property on the `request` object to our advantage?

 ## 🏆 Bonus